Hemanath08/LU-Decomposition/README.md

 print(U)
 ```
 (ii) To find the LU Decomposition of a matrix
-'''Program to solve a matrix using LU decomposition.
+Program to solve a matrix using LU decomposition.
 Developed by: K.Hemanath
 RegisterNumber: 212223100012
-'''

 ```
 import numpy as np
 from scipy.linalg import lu_factor, lu_solve